Primitive geodesic lengths and (almost) arithmetic progressions: Final remarks

-\begin{cor} The set of metrics whose primitive length spectrum have arithmetic progressions need not be discrete. \end{cor}
+\begin{cor} The set of metrics whose primitive length spectrum have arithmetic progressions is not discrete. \end{cor}

 Note that the non-arithmetic examples of Gromov--Piatetski-Shapiro \cite{GPS} are built by gluing together two arithmetic manifolds along a common totally geodesic hypersurface.
-Being arithmetic, we would expect this hypersurface to contain arithmetic progressions, and from our Lemma \ref{tot-geod-gives-AP-general}, the hybrid non-arithmetic manifold would then also have arithmetic progressions.
-Reid \cite[Theorem 3]{Reid2} constructed infinitely many commensurability classes of non-arithmetic hyperbolic 3--manifolds with a totally geodesic surface.
-The surface is a non-compact, arithmetic surface and so contains arithmetic progressions.
-By Corollary \ref{tot-geod-gives-AP}, these non-arithmetic hyperbolic 3--manifolds have arithmetic progressions.
-The commensurability classes are commensurability classes of hyperbolic knot complements in $S^3$.
+Being arithmetic, this hypersurface contains arithmetic progressions, and from our Lemma \ref{tot-geod-gives-AP-general}, the hybrid non-arithmetic manifold would then also have arithmetic progressions.
+Reid \cite[Thm 3]{Reid2} constructed infinitely many commensurability classes of non-arithmetic hyperbolic 3--manifolds, which are hyperbolic knot complements in $S^3$ with a unique commensurability class of immersed totally geodesic surfaces.
+All of these surfaces cover the modular surface and hence by Corollary \ref{tot-geod-gives-AP}, these non-arithmetic hyperbolic 3--manifolds have arithmetic progressions.

 However, recall that our constructions actually show that the arithmetic manifolds we consider satisfy a much stronger condition than just having arithmetic progressions.
 Namely, {\it every primitive geodesic length occurs in arithmetic progressions}.
 The hybrid manifolds of Gromov--Piatetski-Shapiro are unlikely to satisfy this much stronger condition, as a generic primitive geodesic is unlikely to reside on an arithmetic submanifold.
+Indeed recent work of Fisher--Lafont--Miller--Stover \cite{FLMS} shows such $n$--manifolds contain only finitely many closed totally geodesic submanifolds of dimension $2\leq k \leq n-1$ that are maximal (in terms of containment).
 In particular, it is unclear where one might find infinitely many primitive geodesics that have the same length (up to rational multiples) as our given primitive geodesic.

 \underline{\textbf{Conjecture A.}} \textsl{Let $(M,g)$ be a closed or finite volume, complete Riemannian manifold.
 If $\mathcal L_p(M,g)$ has every primitive length occurring in arithmetic progressions (in the sense of Section \ref{gen-and-imp}), then $(M,g)$ is arithmetic.}